-Teeth can be lost to gum disease, decay or injury, many patients turn to dentures as an option for replacing missing teeth.
+Because teeth can be lost to gum disease, decay or injury, many patients turn to dentures as an option for replacing missing teeth.
 Dentures are replacements for missing teeth that can be taken out and put back into your mouth.
-They also can be made to closely resemble your natural teeth and may even help fill out the appearance of your face and profile while improving your smile!
+They also can be made to closely resemble your natural teeth and can help fill out the appearance of your face and profile while improving your smile!
 To ensure a comfortable fit, dentures are custom-made in a dental laboratory from impressions taken of your mouth.

 Premium dentures are made from high-quality materials that impact and stain resistant.
 They also fit well to the shape and size of the wearer’s mouth and can also be adjusted to reflect the natural color of the oral cavity.
 Designed to mimic the gradual wear of natural tooth enamel, for less wear and tear, they are customized according to both the mouth and other defining elements of the face like cheekbones or jawlines.

-Immediate vs. Complete Dentures
+Immediate vs Complete Dentures

 Conventional dentures are made for a patient’s mouth cavity once the teeth have been removed.
 A dentist first removes the patient’s teeth and then lets the patient’s gums heal after the operation.
 Once the gums have healed, the dentist will cast a mold over the patient’s oral cavity.
 This molding helps shape the dentures.
 After the molding is set, the dentures are created to the mold and then fit into the patient’s mouth.
 Immediate dentures are placed in your mouth immediately following the extraction of your teeth, during the same visit as your teeth removal, so they serve as a bandage to control bleeding and protect gum tissue.
 Because more time is spent preparing them, immediate dentures cost more than conventional dentures.